crate/cratedb-guide/docs/feature/storage/indexing-and-storage.md

 ### BKD tree

-To better understand the BKD tree data structure, let’s start with a short introduction to KD trees.
+To better understand the BKD tree data structure, let's begin with an introduction to KD trees.
 A KD tree is a binary tree for multidimensional queries.
 KD tree shares the same properties as binary search trees (BST), but the dimensions alternate for each level of the tree.

-For instance, starting from the root node, the x value of the left nodes is always less than the x value of the root node.
+For instance, starting from
+the root node, the x value of the left nodes is always less than the x value of the root node.
 The same applies to the right node and all intermediate nodes up to leaf nodes.
 KDB tree is a special kind of KD tree with properties found in